Background: AI Adoption Outpacing Governance

 Does PII masking affect the quality of AI-generated legal analysis?

 Areebi's PII masking replaces client-identifiable information with consistent placeholders before sending to the AI model, then re-substitutes the original values in the response.
 The AI still receives the full context of the legal question - party relationships, deal structures, regulatory frameworks - without exposure to actual client identifiers.
-Most attorneys report no noticeable difference in output quality.
+The masking design targets minimal impact on output quality.

 Can Areebi help demonstrate compliance with bar association AI ethics opinions?

 Yes.
 Areebi's audit trail provides the evidence required by bar association AI ethics opinions, including records of client data protections, access controls, AI model selection rationale, and interaction logs.
-Several firms use Areebi's compliance reports to respond to bar association inquiries and client due diligence requests about AI governance.
+Compliance reports can be used to respond to bar association inquiries and client due diligence requests about AI governance.

 How does Areebi handle cross-border data residency requirements for global firms?